section-engineering-education/engineering-education/content/articles/compile-your-nodejs-application-into-a-exe-file/index.md

 You can close it using `Ctrl + C`.

-- On macOS, just double-tap to open.
+- On MacOS, just double-tap to open.
 Then, close it using the close button.

 #### Compile the entire project into an executable using nexe
 We can do this in two ways.

 - First, we can add the resources in the command line using the `--resources` or `-r` flag as seen below: